 The romantic old town of Füssen

-The attractive location of the town on the edge of the Alps never fails to captivate visitors: framed by the imposing high mountain peaks and an idyllic lake landscape, 800-1200 m above sea level, making it the town in Bavaria at the highest altitude, the ideal starting-point for trips to the royal castles of Neuschwanstein and Hohenschwangau, only 4 km away, or the Wies Church, 29 km.
+The attractive location of the over 700-year-old town on the edge of the Alps never fails to captivate visitors: framed by the imposing high mountain peaks and an idyllic lake landscape, 800-1200 m above sea level, making it the town in Bavaria at the highest altitude.
+It is the ideal starting-point for trips to the royal castles of Neuschwanstein and Hohenschwangau, only 5 km away, or the Wies Church, about 25 km away.

-Over the labyrinth of medieval lanes rises, as a landmark, the High Palace, the former summer residence of the Lord Bishops of Augsburg and one of the largest and best preserved late-gothic castle complexes in Swabia.
+Over the medieval lanes rises, as a landmark, the High Palace, the former summer residence of the Lord Bishops of Augsburg and one of the largest and best preserved late-gothic castle complexes in Swabia.
 What used to be the bishops' living rooms today houses a branch of the State Collection of Paintings, with their emphasis on late gothic and Renaissance works of art from the Allgäu-Swabian and Franconian regions.
-In the palace courtyard, the façades are adorned with impressive, 500-year-old trompe-l'œils, which delude the viewer into believing that the oriels, window frames and embossing on the corners are genuine.
+In the palace courtyard, the facades are adorned with impressive, 500-year-old illusion paintings, which delude the viewer into believing that the oriels, window frames and embossing on the corners are genuine.

-Regular conducted tours of the town, museum and churches as well as special tours for groups are offered throughout the year.
+Regular conducted guided city tours, museum and churche tours as well as special tours for groups are offered throughout the year.
 High-spirited festivals against a historical backdrop, culture outdoors on the old market places or in the courtyards and the Christmas Market during Advent lend a very special magic to Füssen's Old Town.

 City tour through the old town of Füssen with your mobile phone

 Füssen offers you the service of a mobile phone city tour.
 At eleven stations you can discover history and stories from the past with your mobile phone.
 On site, the stations are marked with an information board with the mobile phone symbol and a phone number.